samborba/aws-rekognition/README.md

 Amazon offers SDK in two languages: [Java](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-java) and [C ++](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp).
 In this example, we will be using the Producer C++ SDK with Docker.

 ### Pre-requisite:
-- Docker must be installed and configured .
-Check official website of how to install docker using [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Windows](https://docs.docker.com/docker-for-windows/)
+- Docker must be installed and configured.
+Check official website of how to install docker using [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Windows](https://docs.docker.com/docker-for-windows/).
-- (Windows) Due to the complexity of using the webcam in Windows, you must configure an IP address for your camera to do [RTSP](https://pt.wikipedia.org/wiki/RTSP).
+- (Windows) Due to the complexity of using the webcam in Windows, you must configure an IP address for your camera to be able to [RTSP](https://pt.wikipedia.org/wiki/RTSP).

-###  Install
-- Check Linux [Linux ](https://github.com/samborba/aws-rekognition/tree/master/docker_native_scripts/amazonlinux) or [Windows ](https://github.com/samborba/aws-rekognition/tree/master/docker_native_scripts/windows)tutorial.

 ## Setting up project code

 ### Pre-requisites
-1. Clone project
+1. Clone project.
-2. AWS Environment Configured
+2. AWS Environment configured.
 3. Docker Producer SDK configured.
-4. Vritualenv configured and with dependencies installed
+4. Vritualenv configured and with dependencies installed.
 5. If there is no folder named “**resources**” inside **~/aws-rekognition/src/**, create it and store it with a photo of yourself to be recognized later.
+6. If you're on Windows, make sure you've changed Docker settings to **Windows Container**.

 ### Setting it up and running
-1. Populate the **.env.example** file according to the AWS data you set up in [the previous steps](#aws-config).
+1. Populate the **.env.example** file according to the AWS configuration you set up in [the previous steps](#aws-config).
 2. Rename the **.env.example** file to **.env**.
-3. Run Dockerfile to start producer.
+3. Go to **~/aws-rekognition/docker/_native_scripts/<yourOSfodler>** and run Dockerfile to start producer: ```docker -t build <nameofyourchoice> .``` run ```docker image``` to check if build is complete.
+4. Bash your container using ```sudo docker run -it --network="host" --device=/dev/video0 <imagename> /bin/bash``` if you are using Ubuntu or ```docker run -it <IMAGE_ID> <AWS_ACCESS_KEY_ID> <AWS_SECRET_ACCESS_KEY> <rtsp_url> <streamName>``` for Windows.
+If you are using Windows, producer will start, after that, skip to the step 8.
+5. (Ubuntu) If GStreamer libs are not installed after you have built Dockerfile, please, run ```./install-script``` (it will take a while).
+6. (Ubuntu) If your region is different from **us-west-2**, you need to create an environment variable named **AWS_DEFAULT_REGION** and assign the value to it according to the region that you configured your AWS.
+7. (Ubuntu) (If you had to manually install **install-script**, go to **opt/kinesis-video-native-build/downloads/local/bin**) Run ```gst-launch-1.0 v4l2src do-timestamp=TRUE device=/dev/video0 ! videoconvert ! video/x-raw,format=I420,width=640,height=480,framerate=30/1 ! x264enc bframes=0 key-int-max=45 bitrate=512 ! h264parse ! video/x-h264,stream-format=avc,alignment=au,width=640,height=480,framerate=30/1,profile=baseline ! kvssink stream-name="YOURSTREAMNAME" access-key=YOURACCESSKEY secret-key=YOURSECRETKEY``` to start producer.
-4. Open a terminal in **~/aws-rekognition/src/** and run **consumer.py** file.
+8. Open a terminal (using your own machine) in **~/aws-rekognition/src/** and run **consumer.py** file.
 ```console
 (env)$ python consumer.py
 ```
-5. If you want to stop all process, just press **Ctrl + Shift + C**.
+9. If you want to stop all process, just press **Ctrl+Shift+C**.

 To view the video being streamed in real time, open your Kinesis Video Streams, and to monitor incoming data traffic, open your Kinesis Data Streams.

 ### Notes
-- You can integrate any producer (C ++ SDK, Java SDK, GStreamer plugin or OpenCV lib) in this project, the focus is to consume the data coming from Kinesis Data Streams, which consequently collects Kinesis Video Streams.
+- You can integrate any producer (C++ SDK, Java SDK, GStreamer plugin, OpenCV, etc) in this project, the focus is to consume the data coming from Kinesis Data Streams.
 - Because it is an operating system that can sometimes bring certain limitations at the time of development, perhaps you should put more effort into working with the webcam on Windows.
-- At consumer.py, we are only consuming responses from already known faces, if you want additional information about the environment, the unknown face, etc., you must change the code to suit your interests
+- At consumer.py, we are only consuming responses from already known faces, if you want additional information about the environment, the unknown face, etc, you must change the code to suit your interests.
+- Every time you enter the bash of the Linux container you created, you must run the command ```./install-script```, as the GStreamer files are deleted every time you leave the container.
+- Take a look at the LiveReporter app for [iPhone](https://apps.apple.com/app/live-reporter-security-camera/id996017825) and [Android](https://play.google.com/store/apps/details?id=net.kzkysdjpn.live_reporter), this app offers RTSP connection via smartphone camera and it may work (or not).
+- All the Dockerfiles may be outdated any time, feel free to change the code, but do not change the dependencies.

 ### Reference
 - [Amazon Rekognition Developer Guide](https://docs.aws.amazon.com/rekognition/latest/dg/rekognition-dg.pdf);